numero2/contao-brevo-member-sync/README.md

 Configuration
 --

 Activate the "Sync" checkbox in the Brevo legend within the suitable modules and then configure the required fields.
+Or activate the "Sync with member groups" and configure the Brevo fields inside the member groups.